top of page

 Frequently Asked Questions

 The first appointment will be an initial assessment.
-During this time we will gather information about why you’re presenting to therapy/coaching or any difficulties you’re currently facing, a historical and family background, as well as your hopes for therapy/goals for coaching.
+During this time we will gather information about why you’re presenting to therapy or any difficulties you’re currently facing, a historical and family background, as well as your hopes for therapy.
 From this we will have a better understanding of the issues we’re working with and which approach is best.
 We can then proceed with standard sessions on a regular basis (weekly or fortnightly).
 It’s usually best to stick to the same date and time for each session.

 How long will I need to be in therapy?